 Program Services

-McNair Scholars receive support along the path toward their graduate school enrollment.
-It’s a long path and many steps are required.
+McNair Scholars receive support along the path toward their graduate school enrollment, including:

 • Faculty mentoring through undergraduate research